 – Allows defining QC tests, inspection plans, and checklists

-By having a good ERP software in place, pharmaceutical manufacturers can define the inspection plans based on the inspection checklists.
+By having good ERP software in place, pharmaceutical manufacturers can define the inspection plans based on the inspection checklists.
 This way, they can have a mechanism to determine what to inspect, how and when to inspect, and a basis for inspection.
-The manufacturers can know post inspection that whether the item is within tolerance or can be rejected if it fails to meet the defined standards.
+The manufacturers can know post-inspection whether the item is within tolerance or can be rejected if it fails to meet the defined standards.
 This way, quality is ensured as only those items are used for production that meet the set standards.

 An ERP also allows creation and storage of QC tests in its quality libraries, where the parameters for each QC test for a specified item or item group can be defined.
 It also enables manufacturers to manage the records of all the tests, and accept or reject the product based on inspection result, thus ensure quality at all stages of production process.

 An ERP further allows pharmaceutical manufacturers to capture QC tests, and make changes in the ongoing production process if there’s any discrepancy.
 Based on the result of the QC test, the users can rework on the product in WIP by adjusting certain batch job formula values and equipment settings.
 This ensures that the quality remains uncompromised even when the production work is in progress.